Imharry25/Excel-Sales-Finance-Analytics/README.md

    - Insights: Significant sales growth in 2021 with stable profit margins despite increased costs.

 5. **Market-Specific Profit and Loss (P&L) Report**
-   - Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.
+   - Insights: Japan and New Zealand showed the highest GM %, while Germany had lowest.

-6. **Quarterly Gross Margin Percentage (GM%) by Location**
+6. **Quarterly Gross Margin Percentage (GM%) by Sub_Zone**
-   - Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.
+   - Insights: Variations in GM % by Sub Zone, aiding in performance assessments and strategic decisions.

 ## Overall Insights
 - **Customer Sales Performance**: Notable growth in sales, especially in 2021 with a 304% increase.